juliairsalina/ttaro-ttaro/README.md

 - manage delayed payments
 - handle awkward conversations

-ttaro-ttaro explores how AI can help with the coordination layer, not just the calculation layer.
+따로따로 explores how AI can help with the coordination layer, not just the calculation layer.

 ---